876 Kids Foundation

 His guardian reached out to the Foundation for help.
 Once we got involved, we were able to get Jessie into William Knibb Memorial High School.
 He is on the school’s track team and has shown significant improvement in his academics.
 The Foundation continues to support Jessie with school uniforms, extra lessons, and more throughout his educational journey.

-Daniel Town Infant & Primary School building
+Daniel Town Primary School sign

 School Partnership